 Homestead is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 69,907 people and 20 constituent neighborhoods, Homestead is the 42nd largest community in Florida.
 Much of the housing stock in Homestead was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Homestead economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Homestead, where the median household income is $43,150.00.

-Homestead is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Homestead is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Homestead who work in office and administrative support (13.03%), sales jobs (11.71%), and maintenance occupations (9.08%).
+Unlike some cities, Homestead isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Homestead are a mix of both white- and blue-collar jobs.
+Overall, Homestead is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Homestead who work in office and administrative support (13.30%), sales jobs (13.06%), and management occupations (7.81%).

 Homestead is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The percentage of adults in Homestead with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.34% of adults in Homestead have a bachelor's degree or advanced degree.
+The percentage of adults in Homestead who are college-educated is close to the national average for all communities of 21.84%: 20.68% of the adults in Homestead have a bachelor's degree or advanced degree.

-The per capita income in Homestead in 2010 was $17,458, which is lower middle income relative to Florida, and low income relative to the rest of the US.
-This equates to an annual income of $69,832 for a family of four.
+The per capita income in Homestead in 2010 was $17,405, which is low income relative to Florida and the nation.
+This equates to an annual income of $69,620 for a family of four.
 However, Homestead contains both very wealthy and poor people as well.

 The most common language spoken in Homestead is Spanish.
-Other important languages spoken here include English and French Creole.
+Other important languages spoken here include English and French.